HONTANAS – FROMISTA

 A steep climb out of Castrojeriz to the Meseta

-As John Brierley says in his book: “What goes up, must come down” – the view back over the valley after the climb
+As per John Brierley’s book: “What goes up, must come down” – the view back over the valley after the climb

 The Canal de Castilla that flows into Fromista